jigish/slate/README.md

         screen = the screen you want to throw the window to (0 indexed) style = (optional) resize if you want the window to be fullscreen on screen, noresize if you want it to stay the size it is (default is noresize)

+    Example:

+        bind pad1:alt,ctrl throw 1 resize

+    Will bind the keystroke alt-ctrl-numpad1 to throw the window to the 2nd screen and resize it to fit that screen

 ### Example Config ###

 You can check out my own config in the file "slate" in my [dotfiles](https://github.com/jigish/dotfiles)